+We expect that the regression coefficient for the motion profile “Opposite Directions” will be positive and significantly different from zero, indicating that speed is overestimated when observer and target move in opposite directions as compared to when the observer is static.

-Regarding precision, the same considerations apply as for the motion prediction task: in addition to a direct effect of the self-motion profile, biases elicited by the different self-motion profiles can impact precision.
+Regarding precision, the same considerations apply as for the prediction task: in addition to a direct effect of the self-motion profile, biases elicited by the different self-motion profiles can impact precision.
 For this reason, we use a model comparison-based approach similar to the one used above.
 Separately for the “Same Direction” and “Opposite Directions” motion profiles, we first fit a test model that contains the log JNDs as dependent variable, the self-motion profile and the PSEs as fixed effects, and random intercepts as well as random slopes for ball speed per participant as random effects.